Monotonicity of Fitness Landscapes and Mutation Rate Control: Evolving fitness-based mutation rate control functions

 \subsection{Evolved control functions}

-We used the Meta-GA evolutionary optimisation technique, described in Section~\ref{sec:meta-ga}, to obtain for each landscape the best possible mutation rate control function that maximises the average DNA-TF binding score in the population (expected fitness) after 500 replications.
-The Meta-GA algorithm converged within a small margin of statistical error to a specific mutation rate control function in each landscape.
-To get sufficiently significant results as well as an estimate of the convergence, 16 replicate runs were performed in each of the 115 transcription factor landscapes.
+We used the Meta-GA evolutionary optimisation technique, described in Section~\ref{sec:meta-ga}, to obtain for each landscape an approximately optimal mutation rate control function maximising the average DNA-TF binding score in the population (expected fitness) after 500 replications.
+Our experiments showed that 16 replicate runs\footnote{We used a multiple of 4 due to 4 GPUs used in one node.} were sufficient to achieve satisfactory convergence in feasible time for each of the 115 transcription factor landscapes.

 Figure~\ref{fig:three-curves} shows the average values and standard deviations of the evolved mutation rates for three transcription factors: Srf, Glis2 and Zfp740.
 Evolved functions for all landscapes are shown on Figure~\ref{fig:all-curves} in supplementary material.
-One can see that the evolved functions for each transcription factor landscape is monotonic in the direction predicted: close to zero mutation at the maximum fitness, rising to high levels further from the maximum fitness value.
+One can see that the evolved functions for each transcription factor landscape is approximately monotonic in the direction predicted: close to zero mutation at the maximum fitness, rising to high levels further from the maximum fitness value.
+This supports Hypothesis~\ref{h1} as developed from the theory in Section~\ref{sec:monotonic}.

+Small standard deviations indicate good convergence to a particular control function.
+Observe that there is poor convergence at low fitness areas of the landscape that are poorly explored by the genetic algorithm.
 Once the mutation rate has peaked near the maximum value $\mu=1$, the mutation rates tend to decrease and become chaotic.
 As will be shown in the next section, this occurs at lower fitness values at which the landscape is no longer monotonic (i.e. further from the peak of fitness).
-Small standard deviations indicate good convergence to a particular control function.
-Observe that there is poor convergence at low fitness areas of the landscape that are poorly explored by the genetic algorithm.